 B. Plan Elements B.1 Revision of Existing PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
-Y N Statement of Housing Needs and Strategy for Addressing Housing Needs Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
-Financial Resources.
-Rent Determination.
-Operation and Management.
-Grievance Procedures.
-Homeownership Programs.
-Community Service and Self-Sufficiency Programs.
-Safety and Crime Prevention.
-Pet Policy.
-Asset Management.
-Substantial Deviation.
-Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): The Statement of Housing Needs and Strategy for Addressing Housing Needs has been updated (see Attachment 19).
+Y. N. Statement of Housing Needs and Strategy for Addressing Housing Needs □ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. □ Financial Resources. □ Rent Determination. □ Operation and Management. □ Grievance Procedures. □ Homeownership Programs. □ Community Service and Self-Sufficiency Programs. □ Safety and Crime Prevention. □ Pet Policy. □ Asset Management. □ Substantial Deviation. □ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): The Statement of Housing Needs and Strategy for Addressing Housing Needs has been updated (see Attachment 19).
 Deconcentration percentages for this year have been updated (see Attachment 2), the financial resources have been updated (see Attachment 3) to reflect \$97,834,819 in total resources available to RHA.
 Rent determination changes were made to the flat rents to reflect 80% of the HUD published FMR (See Attachment 4).
 Operation and Management changes are reflected in a new organizational chart (see Attachment 5) notes the change to 9,835 Section 8 vouchers available, with an updated utilization chart of HCV and other Rental assistance programs (See Attachment 5).
 The RHA organizational chart has been updated to reflect the current staffing changes to date.
 The Grievance Procedure has been revised (see Attachment 6) Community Service and Self-Sufficiency Programs language has been updated (see Attachment 8).
 Safety and Security are now under the Compliance Department (see Attachment 9.
 Homeownership Plan Section 32 has been updated (see Attachment 17).
 Significant amendment (see Attachment 20). (c) The PHA must submit its Deconcentration Policy for Field Office review.
 B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N Hope VI or Choice Neighborhoods.
-Mixed Finance Modernization or Development.
-Denoition and/or Disposition.
-Designated Housing for Elderly and/or Disabled Families.
-Conversion of Public Housing to Tenant-Based Assistance.
-Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD.
-Occupancy by Over-Income Families.
-Occupancy by Police Officers.
-Non-Smoking Policies.
-Project-Based Vouchers.
-Units with Approved Vacancies for Modernization.
-Units with Approved Vacancies for Modernization.
-Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+Y N ☐ Hope VI or Choice Neighborhoods. ☐ Mixed Finance Modernization or Development. ☐ Demolition and/or Disposition. ☐ Designated Housing for Elderly and/or Disabled Families. ☐ Conversion of Public Housing to Tenant-Based Assistance. ☐ Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD. ☐ Occupancy by Over-Income Families. ☐ Occupancy by Police Officers. ☐ Dono-Smoking Policies. ☐ Project-Based Vouchers. ☐ Project-Based Vouchers. ☐ Units with Approved Vacancies for Modernization. ☐ Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
 For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
 If using Project-Based Vouchers (PBVs), provide the projected number of project-based units and general locations, and describe how project basing would be consistent with the PHA Plan.
 Please See Attachments 5, 20 & 23